 Indirectness was not rated down.
-The outcome data for HRQoL and harms were based on the total population in the KEYNOTE-091.
-Although there may be uncertainties regarding the presence and magnitude of any potential differences in these outcomes between the total population and the reimbursement request population, the review team and the clinical experts consulted for this review did not identify major issues that would impact the study results as PD-L1 TPS category was one of the stratification variables, and the patient characteristics that appeared balanced between the treatment groups in both overall population and reimbursement request population, suggesting that the benefits of the randomization were reasonably maintained in the subpopulation for reimbursement request.
+The outcomes data for HRQoL and harms were based on the total population in the KEYNOTE-091 trial.
+Although there may be uncertainties related to the presence and magnitude of any potential differences in these outcomes between the total population and the reimbursement request population, the review team and the clinical experts consulted for this review did not identify major issues that would impact the study results as PD-L1 TPS category was 1 of the stratification variables, and the patient characteristics appeared balanced between the treatment groups in both overall population and reimbursement request population, suggesting that the benefits of the randomization were reasonably maintained in the subpopulation for reimbursement request.

 elmprecision did not result in the level of certainty being rated down, as the 95% CI of the absolute effect excluded the null threshold of 0.
-The clinical experts consulted for this review could not provide a threshold of important difference; however, the CAD-AMC review team judged that the point estimate and 95% CI of the absolute effect were unlikely to include any important difference.
+The clinical experts consulted for this review could not provide a threshold of important difference; however, the CDA-AMC review team judged that the point estimate and 95% CI of the absolute effect were unlikely to include any important difference.

-Rated down 2 levels for very serious imprecision.
-The review team was unable to identify the MID to assess a between-group difference from literature or the clinical experts consulted for this review; therefore, the null was used to assess certainty.
+'Rated down 2 levels for very serious imprecision.
+The review team was unable to identify the MID to assess a between-group difference from the literature or the clinical experts consulted for this review; therefore, the null was used to assess certainty.
 The 95% CI of the absolute effect included the "no effect" threshold of 0.
-Indirect

-Comparisons
+Indirect Comparisons

-In the absence of direct head-to-head trials evaluating the comparative efficacy of pembrolizumab and atezolizumab for the adjuvant treatment of adult patients with early-stage NSCLC who have undergone complete resection and platinum-based chemotherapy, the sponsor has conducted 1 ITC including only the sub-population of participants with TPS ≥ 50%.
-The findings from this ITC are used to support the sponsor's reimbursement request and request for deviation from Pharmacoeconomic Requirements that excludes this sub-population.
+In the absence of direct head-to-head trials evaluating the comparative efficacy of pembrolizumab and atezolizumab for the adjuvant treatment of adults with early-stage NSCLC who have undergone complete resection and platinum-based chemotherapy, the sponsor has conducted 1 ITC including only the subpopulation of participants with a TPS of 50% or greater.
+The findings from this ITC are used to support the sponsor's reimbursement request and request for a deviation from pharmacoeconomic requirements that excludes this subpopulation.